donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 Cache settings of 259200 seconds or 72 hours on duration and max age.
 And a Accept-Encoding: gzip, deflate, sdhc = response header.

-{% cloudinary onehalf /assets/images/pages/performance/cache-settings-min.jpg caption = "Cache Settings" %}
+{% cloudinary onehalf /assets/images/pages/performance/cache-settings-min.jpg alt="Cache Settings" %}

 Default Grace time of 600 so I get a Grace time of 10 minutes, fine for me as I have nothing changing in 10 min.

 Ignoring url /sitemap.xml

-{% cloudinary /assets/images/pages/performance/cache-duration-min.jpg caption = "Cache Duration" %}
+{% cloudinary /assets/images/pages/performance/cache-duration-min.jpg alt="Cache Duration" %}

 ## Web.config